PerErikAndreas/gallerycomponent/README.md

 ## Configuration

+- **Flickr Key:**

 Before you start using the galleryComponent, make sure you have your own Flickr API key.
 Follow these steps to set it up:

 1. Visit the Flickr App Garden to request an API Key (https://www.flickr.com/services/apps/create/).

 2. Inside the `.env` file, placed in this projects root, replace the FLICKR_API_KEY with your own key

+- **Components Proportions:**

+The component is default set to a 100% width to fill its own container and the height can be adjusted accordingly:

+1. Inside src/components/galleryComponent/galleryComponent.css - Adjust class .galleryComponent-photoContainer - height.

 ### Technology Stack